 The estimated generation O&M cost increased by 0.15% from the 2018 BRCP.
+This value has not changed from the draft report.

 2.3.2 Switchyard O&M costs

 Switchyard O&M costs were calculated from the isolator on the high voltage side of the generator transformer and do not include any generator transformer or switchgear associated costs.